Joasss/Joasss/README.md

 ### Introduction

 👋 Hi!
-I'm Joa_sss and i'm a (primarily) javascript developer from the Netherlands.
-I love coding and playing games, and you're on my github profile!
+I'm Joa_sss and I'm a (primarily) javascript developer from the Netherlands.
+I love coding and playing games, and you're on my GitHub profile!
 - 🗨️ To reach me DM me on discord: Joa_sss#0001
-- 💻 I'm currently working on QuaBot, a multipurpose discord bot.
+- 💻 I'm currently working on QuaMC, a fun skyblock and survival server.
-- 🎮 I like to game in my free time and when i'm bored.
+- 🎮 I like to game in my free time and when I'm bored.
 - 🔍 I'm always looking to explore new things!

 ---